Exclusive — Ted Cruz Boils Biden Presidency Down to 3 Words: ‘Boring but Radical’

 “The Democrats like to say, ‘Follow the science.
 Listen to the science.’
 Well how about have someone lead the largest cabinet agency domestically that knows something about science?
 It’s why I say the first six weeks they’ve been ‘boring but radical,’” he said.

-Further evidence that the Biden administration’s approach to coronavirus lacks authentic concern for Americans’ health, Cruz says, lies in the Department of Homeland Security’s (DHS) management of those crossing the U.S.-Mexico border.
-As Breitbart News reported in February, Biden’s DHS has not been requiring all border crossers to get tested for coronavirus.
+Further evidence that the Biden administration’s approach to coronavirus lacks authentic concern for Americans’ health, Cruz said, lies in the Department of Homeland Security’s (DHS) management of those crossing the U.S.-Mexico border.
+As Breitbart News reported in February, Biden’s DHS has not been requiring all border crossers to undergo coronavirus testing.

-DHS is effectively signaling, “Alle, alle, auch sind frei, just come on in!” to prospective migrants, Cruz surmised.
+DHS is effectively signaling, “Olly olly oxen free, just come on in!” to prospective migrants, Cruz surmised.

 The Texas Republican finds coronavirus to be “serious” and agrees with taking sensible precautions.